anki-code/xonsh-cheatsheet/README.md

 ### `!()` - capture all and return object without printing stdout and stderr

-*Technical name of this operator: captured object or full capturing.*
+*Technical name of this operator: captured object or full capturing with non blocking mode.*

 Captures stdout and returns [CommandPipeline](https://xon.sh/api/procs/pipelines.html#xonsh.procs.pipelines.CommandPipeline).
 Truthy if successful (returncode == 0), compares to, iterates over lines of stdout: